 It’s a pity that the earlier photograph of Chopin is so deteriorated, as it would be amazing to see more clearly the expression of this “incomparable genius” [Eugène Delacroix] at such a crucial time of his life, perhaps while still working on some of his last masterpieces, or perhaps the photograph was taken a little later, around the time of his acrimonious split with George Sand that left him so devastated.

-Frédéric Chopin (1810 - 1849): one of only two photographs of the composer.
+Frédéric Chopin (1810 - 1849): one of only two photographic images of the composer.
 This one is rarely reproduced due to its deteriorated state.
-The photograph was taken in 1846 or 1847.
+The image was possibly taken in 1845 or earlier.

 Frédéric Chopin (1810 - 1849): 1847 pencil drawing my Franz Winterhalter, described by Chopin himself as "a very good likeness".

 Personally I have never understood why this 2nd photograph of Chopin has not been taken more seriously.
 True it's terribly damaged, but for anyone devoted to Chopin's music any photograph of him, no matter how deteriorated, has huge value.
 Over the last two decades I have regularly reproduced it in concert programmes, CD sleeves, etc. and recently began including it in the photo montages that accompany many of my own Chopin videos on YouTube.
 I was still mystified as to why the picture was so completely ignored on the internet.
-Detailed internet searches always failed to turn up anything other than the 1849 photograph and Wikipedia contributors proudly claimed there was only one known photograph of Chopin.
-Had I been hoodwinked all these years by John O’Shea’s inclusion of the picture in his 1990 'Music and Medicine'?
+Detailed internet searches always failed to turn up anything other than the later photographic image and Wikipedia contributors proudly claimed there was only one known photograph of Chopin.
+Had I been hoodwinked all these years?
 Was the picture not even of Chopin?
 Quite recently a screen shot of the photograph taken from one of my YouTube videos appeared on Wikipedia and before long everyone was talking about the ‘2nd photograph’ of Chopin.
 So we must thank Dr O’Shea for helping to make the picture more accessible back in 1990, and I feel very proud that my efforts helped to get the photograph better known on the internet and into people's awareness.

 As for Chopin’s death mask, it’s truly remarkable (as well as the death mask, another of my most cherished possessions is a life size cast of Chopin's left hand).
 Chopin’s friends stated that after his death the muscles in his face relaxed and his face resumed a more youthful quality minus all the strain of his last illness.
 This is certainly evident in the death mask, taken by Auguste Clésinger on the morning of 17 October 1849.
 Clésinger also created the funeral monument over Chopin’s tomb (of which Chopin’s close friend the painter Delacroix was so disparaging).
 It’s amazing when viewing this death mask to realise we are looking at Chopin’s exact profile, that so many people must have gazed at at his concerts.
 I'll never forget the first time I saw the mask: having no idea what Chopin really looked like, I was stunned.
 I was surprised at the level of expression in the face, considering it was a death mask, and I was equally stunned by the fact that he looked exactly as I had expected him to look, just like his music in fact, even though that's an irrational thing to say (interestingly a century later Kay Swift said the same thing of George Gershwin's appearance).
 At the same time it’s impossible not to forget the words of Solange Clésinger, George Sand’s daughter and Auguste Clésinger's wife, who was present at Chopin’s death bed.
 She later wrote of the absolute horror after he passed away, as she looked into his eyes (that so movingly stare back at us in that soul searching way in the 1849 photograph) and saw “that the soul had died too”.